TYPO3-Documentation/TYPO3CMS-Tutorial-Editors/Documentation/Pages/PageProperties/Index.rst

 .. include:: /Images/AutomaticScreenshots/PageProperties/Categories.rst.txt

-Categories should be defined in some folder and can then be assigned to pages.
+Categories should be created in a folder and then be assigned to pages.
 The :ref:`content element type <content-special>` "Special Menus", for example, can display a list of pages from a selected category.